lukexyz/CraftVision/README.md

 ### Methodology

 1. A first pass segments classes using the `YOLOv3` model.
-2. Bottles are sent to a custom `ResNet34` classifier, fine-tuned on a custom label dataset (pre-trained on imagenet).
+2. Bottles are sent to a custom `ResNet34` classifier, fine-tuned on a collated label dataset (pre-trained on imagenet).
 3. Ratings from `BeerAdvocate` are collected and displayed with a `OpenCV` overlay.

 <br/>